jonnyhoeven/workshop/README.md

 ### Lens

-Lens is a Kubernetes IDE that allows you to manage and monitor your clusters, and deploy applications.
+Lens is a Kubernetes IDE that allows you to manage and monitor your clusters, and deploy.

 Recently some features were removed from Open Lens.
 Plugins replacing this functionality aren't yet working properly.
 So for now, it's recommended to use the Mirantis version of Lens.